jforino/template_form/README.md

 ### Planned Upgrades ###

-[] Use JS to make an interactive slider on the right side of screen which allows you to pick your template and choose your template layout based on booth type field
+[] Use JS to make an interactive slider on the right side of screen which allows you to pick your template and choose your template layout based on booth type field <br>
-[] Have the form send out an auto email w/ information when somebody submits it [] Add hyperlinks to website / social media
+[] Have the form send out an auto email w/ information when somebody submits it<br>
+[] Add hyperlinks to website / social media<br>
-[] Add redirect page to our website / past events
+[] Add redirect page to our website / past events <br>
-[] Add support for 360 booth template
+[] Add support for 360 booth template<br>